Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 Why Do Dentists Suggest Wisdom Teeth Removal?

 Wisdom teeth can negatively affect oral health.
-Not only are they painful for some, but they can also make it hard to chew and smile.
-Here’s why dentists suggest that you undergo wisdom tooth removal:
+Not only can they be painful, but they can also make it hard to chew and smile.
+Below are some reasons that dentists give for wisdom teeth removal.

 Partially Impacted Wisdom Teeth Can Cause Oral Infections